alexiacl/eJPT/SECTION 3.1.: System and host based attacks.md

 **Steps for exploitation**:

-1. Locate script that allows us to communicate with bash.
+1. Locate script that allows us to communicate with bash (.sh, .cgi).

-2. In Apache web server find a legitimate CGI script so when it is executed a new proccess will be initiated to run it.
+2. `nmap --script http-shellchock --script-args "http-shellshock.uri=<path to script>"`
+3. Look for exploits in github

-3. Metasploit module
+4. Metasploit module

 FTP
 ===